wikimedia/pywikibot/ROADMAP.rst

 Improvements and Bugfixes
 -------------------------

+* Use different logfiles for multiple processes of the same script (T56685)
+* throttle.pip will be reused as soon as possbile
+* terminal_interface_base.TerminalHandler is subclassed from logging.StreamHandler
 * Fix iterating of SizedKeyCollection (T282865)
 * An abstract base user interface module was added
 * APISite method pagelanglinks() may skip links with empty titles (T223157)